TheraForge/OTFMagicBox/README.md

 ## Prerequisites <a name="Prerequisites"></a>

-An Intel-based Mac running [macOS Catalina 10.15.4 or later](https://developer.apple.com/documentation/xcode-release-notes/xcode-12-release-notes) or a Mac with Apple's M1 Silicon running [macOS 11 Big Sur](https://developer.apple.com/documentation/xcode-release-notes/xcode-12_2-release-notes). macOS 12 Monterey and Xcode 13 are supported.
+- macOS Cataline 10.15.4 (Intel) or macOS 11 Big Sur (Apple Silicon)
+- Xcode 13.0 or later
+- iOS 14.0 or later

 ### 1. Installation Prerequisites